Chaitanyaputhran/React-auth/README.md

 ### Installation

-To run the project locally, follow these steps:
+To run the project locally,

 1. Clone the repository.
 2. Configure Firebase with your project credentials.